 Without the city walls, and other reasons I tell you later, Lucca would not exist as we see it today.
-The walls of Lucca are the second in Europe for length with its 4,2 km (2,60 miles), just behind the walls of Nicosia, the capital city of Cyprus.
+The walls of Lucca are the second in Europe for length.
+With its 4,2 km/2,60 miles, they are just behind the walls of Nicosia, Cyprus’s capital city.

-Lucca’s city walls have eleven bastions, six main entrance gates, other three more ancient gates, and some secondary doors to get out the historical center.
+Lucca’s city walls have eleven bastions, six main entrance gates, and other three more ancient gates.
+In addition, there are some secondary doors that people use to get out of the historical center.

 Lucca’s defensive walls had also another oddity I discovered thanks to this guided tour.
 Generally, the fortified cities had four main entrances, one for each cardinal point.
 Instead, in Lucca, there were only three gates: northern, western, and southern.
 Can you guess why?
 Because at East there was Florence, Lucca’s enemy no. 1.

-You have to know that Lucca was one of the most famous producers of silk of the Western world from the end of 12th century.
-Vendors from all over the world came to Lucca to sell their products and buy precious textiles as lampas, fabrics decorated with birds and animals patterns, and brocades with golden and silver thread enrichments.
+You have to know that Lucca was one of the most famous producers of silk in the Western world from the end of the 12th century.
+Vendors from all over the world came to Lucca to sell their products and buy precious textiles.
+Lampas, fabrics decorated with birds and animal patterns, brocades with golden and silver thread enrichments.
 Thanks to this trade Lucca became a rich city.

 Therefore, Lucca was an independent city for more than 700 years, and the only person able to conquer it was Napoleon during the French First Empire.
-It is during its control that the fourth, eastern gate of the walls was built, and it was called “Porta Elisa” in honor of Elisa, sister of Napoleon, and Grand Duchess of Tuscany, Princess of Lucca and Piombino, Duchess of Massa and Princess of Carrara.
+It is under Napoleon’s control that they built the fourth eastern gate.
+It took the name Porta Elisa in honor of Elisa, sister of Napoleon, Grand Duchess of Tuscany, Princess of Lucca and Piombino, Duchess of Massa, and Princess of Carrara.

-Later, they also built other minor gates to ease the access and the exit from/to the old center.
-The city walls, the important role in the silk market, its wealth, a highly capable diplomacy, and last, the luck of not having been bombed during the big wars of 1900, are the key factors which allowed to the city of Lucca to preserve the splendor that we still admire.
+Later, they also built other minor gates to ease access and the exit from/to the old center.
+The city walls, its important role in the silk market, its wealth, the highly capable diplomacy, and last, the luck of not having been bombed during the big wars of 1900, are the key factors that allowed Lucca to preserve the splendor that we still admire.

 The tour of the Walls of Lucca and its underground